 Kill, Sleep, Repeat: Real-life story #4

-Hello from Austin,
+Hello from Texas,

 What an amazing book release this has been.
 Thank you for your part in making that happen.